-Randall ParkLouis Huang
+Randall Parkas Louis Huang

-Park's previous film credits include The Interview, in which he starred as Kim Jong-un, alongside Seth Rogen and James Franco, the box-office hit Neighbors, alongside Seth Rogen and Zac Efron, Sex Tape, opposite Cameron Diaz and Jason Segel, The Meddler, They Came Together, The Five-Year Engagement, Dinner for Schmucks, Larry Crowne, The Good Doctor, and Fragments.
-Park's other TV credits include Veep, The Office, New Girl, Curb Your Enthusiasm, House, The Mindy Project, Cold Case, CSI, Reno 911!, Wild N Out, and The Sarah Silverman Program.
+Park's previous film credits include Snatched and Office Christmas Party, alongside Jason Bateman and Jennifer Aniston; The Interview, in which he starred as Kim Jong-un, alongside Seth Rogen and James Franco; the box-office hit Neighbors, alongside Seth Rogen and Zac Efron; Sex Tape, opposite Cameron Diaz and Jason Segel; The Meddler, They Came Together, The Five-Year Engagement, Dinner for Schmucks, Larry Crowne, The Good Doctor and Fragments.
+His other TV credits include Veep, Wet Hot American Summer: First Day of Camp, The Office, New Girl, Curb Your Enthusiasm, House, The Mindy Project, Cold Case, CSI, Reno 911!, Wild 'N Out and The Sarah Silverman Program.

 Park won a Best Actor Award at the 2010 NBC's Short Cuts Film Festival for the short Blueberry, which he also wrote.
 He is also the recipient of the 2011 CAPE New Writers Award for an original pilot he wrote entitled Erasists.
-Park is a constant presence on the web and is a frequent contributor to the monthly web series showcase and competition Channel 101, created by Dan Harmon (Community) and Rob Schrab (The Sarah Silverman Program).
+He is a constant presence on the web and is a frequent contributor to the monthly web series showcase and competition Channel 101, created by Dan Harmon (Community) and Rob Schrab (The Sarah Silverman Program).
 His work can be found on www.randallparkplace.com.